sergeysibara/mobx-react-4-layer-architecture/README.md

 ![](content/schemes.png)

 ## Todo
+* Instead injecting through constructor do inject all initialization data for stores, actions, apiUrls in single shared file.
-* To use static getInstance in classes and to use getter for clasaes that used it,
+* To use static getInstance in classes and to use getter for classes that used it,
  for example:
 ```javascript
 get store() {